kubernetes-hy/kubernetes-hy.github.io/data/part-2/4-statefulsets-and-jobs.md

 ## StatefulSets ##

 In [part 1](/part-1/4-introduction-to-storage) we learned how volumes are used with PersistentVolumes and PersistentVolumeClaims.
 We used *Deployment* with them and everything worked well enough for our testing purposes.
+If there is just one pod in a deployment, all is fine.
+When scaling, things might be different.
 The problem is that *Deployment* creates and scales pods that are *replicas* - they are new copies of the same container that are running in parallel.
-So the claim is shared by all pods in that deployment, and this might cause non-desired side-effects that could lead e.g. to data corruption.
+So the volume is shared by all pods in that deployment.
+For read-only volumes this is ok, but for volumes that have read-write access, this might cause problems and can in the worst case cause even data corruption.

-[StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) are simillar to *Deployments* except those make sure that if a pod dies the replacement is identical, with the same network identity and name.
+[StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) are similar to *Deployments* except those make sure that if a pod dies the replacement is identical, with the same network identity and name.
 In addition, if the pod is scaled, each copy will have its own storage.
 So StatefulSets are for _stateful applications_, where the state is stored inside the app, not outside, such as in a database.
 You could use StatefulSets to scale video game servers that require state, such as a Minecraft server.
 Or run a database.
 For data safety when deleted, StatefulSets will not delete the volumes they are associated with.

 <text-box name="ReplicaSets" variant="hint">
 Deployment creates pods using a Resource called "ReplicaSet".
 We're using ReplicaSets through Deployments so we haven't really had to talk about them.